greg-raven/Uncommon-Sense/_drafts/all.md

 Nothing appears more surprising to those who consider human affairs with a philosophical eye, than the ease with which the many are governed by the few.
 David Hume

-The case for a free society rests on individualism. … Every form of totalitarianism has sought control over the minds of individuals, and has understood that it must first undermine the individual?s confidence in the validity of his own faculties.
-Remember O’Brien’s speech to Winston Smith in Orwell’s ‘1984’.
+The case for a free society rests on individualism. ...
+Every form of totalitarianism has sought control over the minds of individuals, and has understood that it must first undermine the individual?s confidence in the validity of his own faculties.
+Remember O'Brien's speech to Winston Smith in Orwell's '1984'.
 David Kelley

-The case for a free society rests on individualism. … Every form of totalitarianism has sought control over the minds of individuals, and has understood that it must first undermine the individual’s confidence in the validity of his own faculties.
-Remember O’Brien’s speech to Winston Smith in Orwell’s ‘1984’ David Kelley
+The case for a free society rests on individualism. ...
+Every form of totalitarianism has sought control over the minds of individuals, and has understood that it must first undermine the individual's confidence in the validity of his own faculties.
+Remember O'Brien's speech to Winston Smith in Orwell's '1984' David Kelley

 Liberty is not merely a privilege to be conferred; it is a habit to be acquired.
 David Lloyd George

-Some even believe we are part of a secret cabal working against the best interests of the United States, characterizing my family and me as ‘internationalists’ and of conspiring with others around the world to build a more integrated global political and economic structure one world, if you will.
-If that’s the charge, I stand guilty, and I am proud of it.
+Some even believe we are part of a secret cabal working against the best interests of the United States, characterizing my family and me as 'internationalists' and of conspiring with others around the world to build a more integrated global political and economic structure one world, if you will.
+If that's the charge, I stand guilty, and I am proud of it.
 David Rockefeller

 We must not permit our respect for the dead or our sympathy for the living to lead us into an act of injustice to the balance of the living.
 I will not attempt to prove that Congress has no power to appropriate this money as an act of charity.
 Every member upon this floor knows it.
 We have the right as individuals to give away as much of our own money as we please in charity; but as members of congress we have no right to appropriate a dollar of the public money.
 Davy Crockett

-… The purpose of the 2nd Amendment is to guarantee the existence of state military forces that can serve as a counterweight to a standing federal army.
+...
+The purpose of the 2nd Amendment is to guarantee the existence of state military forces that can serve as a counterweight to a standing federal army.
 Thus, it seems fair to say, the scope of any rights enjoyed by the states under the 2nd Amendment would be determined by the goal of preserving an independent military force not under direct federal control.
-Dennis Hennigan Director of Handgun Control, Inc.’s Legal Action Project
+Dennis Hennigan Director of Handgun Control, Inc.'s Legal Action Project

-I’ve finally figured out what the term ‘inequity’ means in Critical Race Theory.
-It means ‘lack of achievement’.
-Dinesh D’Souza
+I've finally figured out what the term 'inequity' means in Critical Race Theory.
+It means 'lack of achievement'.
+Dinesh D'Souza

-[G]overnment theft of private money and redistribution by a government elite is communism not democracy. … Communism has already been tried for over 70 years, and it doesn’t work because people work to support themselves, not their neighbors.
+[G]overnment theft of private money and redistribution by a government elite is communism not democracy. ...
+Communism has already been tried for over 70 years, and it doesn't work because people work to support themselves, not their neighbors.
 When the rewards are confiscated and redistributed to others, people produce less or stop producing altogether.
-The quantity of “goods in common” declines until the system finally collapses and everybody is hungry, not just “the poor.”
+The quantity of 'goods in common' declines until the system finally collapses and everybody is hungry, not just 'the poor.'
 Then totalitarianism steps in to force people to produce (ask the Russians, the Poles, the Estonians).
 Don Hull

-You don’t have to scratch liberalism very deeply to find socialism underneath, nor socialism to find authoritarianism underneath.
+You don't have to scratch liberalism very deeply to find socialism underneath, nor socialism to find authoritarianism underneath.
 Don Luskin

-In every declining civilization there is a small ‘remnant’ of people who adhere to the right against the wrong; who recognize the difference between good and evil and who will take an active stand for the former and against the latter; who can still think and discern and who will courageously take a stand against the political, social, moral, and spiritual rot or decay of their day.
+In every declining civilization there is a small 'remnant' of people who adhere to the right against the wrong; who recognize the difference between good and evil and who will take an active stand for the former and against the latter; who can still think and discern and who will courageously take a stand against the political, social, moral, and spiritual rot or decay of their day.
 Donald S. McAlvaney

 The history of the welfare state is the history of public enterprise pushing out private organization.
 The impact was largely unintentional, but natural and inevitable.
-Higher taxes left individuals with less money to give; government’s assumption of responsibility for providing welfare shriveled the perceived duty of individuals to respond to their neighbors’ needs; and the availability of public programs gave recipients an alternative to private assistance, one which did not challenge recipients to reform their destructive behavior.
+Higher taxes left individuals with less money to give; government's assumption of responsibility for providing welfare shriveled the perceived duty of individuals to respond to their neighbors' needs; and the availability of public programs gave recipients an alternative to private assistance, one which did not challenge recipients to reform their destructive behavior.
 Doug Bandow

 Foreign aid might be defined as a transfer from poor people in rich countries to rich people in poor countries.
 Douglas Casey

-Our government has kept us in a perpetual state of fear — kept us in a continuous stampede of patriotic fervour — with the cry of grave national emergency.
+Our government has kept us in a perpetual state of fear --- kept us in a continuous stampede of patriotic fervour --- with the cry of grave national emergency.
 Always, there has been some terrible evil at home, or some monstrous foreign power that was going to gobble us up if we did not blindly rally behind it.
 Douglas MacArthur

 When a well-packaged web of lies has been sold gradually to the masses over generations, the truth will seem utterly preposterous and its speaker a raving lunatic.
 Dresden James

-Here in America we are descended in blood and in spirit from revolutionists and rebels — men and women who dare to dissent from accepted doctrine.
+Here in America we are descended in blood and in spirit from revolutionists and rebels --- men and women who dare to dissent from accepted doctrine.
 As their heirs, we may never confuse honest dissent with disloyal subversion.
 Dwight D. Eisenhower

 So long as we govern our nation by the letter and spirit of the Bill of Rights, we can be sure that our nation will grow in strength and wisdom and freedom.
 Dwight D. Eisenhower

-The people’s right to obtain information does not, of course, depend on any assured ability to understand its significance or use it wisely.
+The people's right to obtain information does not, of course, depend on any assured ability to understand its significance or use it wisely.
 Facts belong to the people simply because they relate to interests that are theirs, government that is theirs, and votes that they may desire to cast, for they are entitled to an active role in shaping every fundamental decision of state.
 Edmond Cahn

 Example is the school of mankind, and they will learn at no other.
 Edmund Burke